Chapter 2 - Metric Spaces

 Theorem 6

-Every open set $G$ on the real line is the union of a finite or countable system of pairwise disjoint open intervals.
+Every open set on the real line is the union of a finite or countable system of pairwise disjoint open intervals.

 Corollary